-- 1. Understand the basics and importance of database - 2.
-Design the databases using E_R method for a given specification of requirements. - 3.
-Develop relational algebra expressions to query and optimize the database using SQL - 4.
-Apply Normalization techniques on given database. - 5.
-Describe the ACID properties and concurrency control. - 6.
-Understand the system recovery, Physical Storage Media and RAID concepts.
+- 1. Develop relational algebra expressions for queries and optimize them. - 2.
+Design the databases using $E_R$ method for a given specification of requirements. - 3.
+Apply Normalization techniques on given database. - 4.
+Determine the transaction atomicity, consistency, isolation, and durability for a given transaction-processing system. - 5.
+Implement the isolation property, including locking, time stamping based on concurrency control and Serializability of scheduling. - 6.
+Understand Physical Storage Media and RAID concepts.